Not sure what to pack when you move into your College? We’ve put together a helpful list of things you will and won’t

 + Organise your travel with someone

-Having a family member or friend to travel to Cambridge with you on your first day is always helpful, but if this is not possible contact your College common room (known as a JCR or MCR) and they should be able to arrange for people to help you when you get into Cambridge.
+Having a family member or friend to travel to Cambridge with you on your first day is always helpful, but if this is not possible contact your College common room (known as a JCR or MCR) and they can arrange for people to help you when you get into Cambridge.

 + Make yourself at home